Nash Equilibrium Seeking in N-Coalition Games via a Gradient-Free Method: Conclusions

 \section{Conclusions}

 In this paper, we have studied an $N$-coalition non-cooperative game problem, where players have no access to the explicit form but only the value of their local cost functions.
 A discrete-time gradient-free Nash equilibrium seeking algorithm, based on the gradient tracking method, has been proposed to search for the Nash equilibrium of the game.
-Under a strongly monotone game mapping condition, we have established that all players' actions converge linearly to a neighborhood of the Nash equilibrium with a sufficiently small constant step-size.
+Under a strongly monotone game mapping condition, we have established that all players' actions converge linearly to a neighborhood of the Nash equilibrium with a sufficiently small constant step-size, where the gap is proportional to the step-size and the smoothing parameter.
 The performance of the proposed algorithm has been illustrated in numerical simulations.